 It is possible to take the morning after pill twice in one week, but it is not recommended for regular use.
 The morning after pill contains a very high dose of hormones.
 If taken occasionally, the hormones should not be in your body long enough to cause any harmful effects.
-However, if taken regularly, the high hormone levels could cause negative effects on your body.
-The exact effects of long-term use of the morning after pill, have not yet been clarified, so if you need to take the morning after pill more than twice a month, it is recommended that you use a more suitable method of contraception.
+However, if taken regularly, the high hormone levels can potentially cause harmful side effects.
+The exact effects of long-term or frequent use of the morning after pill have not been clearly established.
+If you find that you need the morning after pill more than twice a month, it is recommended that you use a more suitable method of contraception.

 If you regularly have unprotected sex, you are significantly more likely to become pregnant.
 Therefore, you should explore which birth control methods may be right for you.
-Condoms and the contraceptive pill are two of the most popular methods, but if you need something with longer-lasting effects you could consider contraceptive implants, injections or IUDs.
+Condoms and the contraceptive pill are two of the most popular methods, but if you need something with longer-lasting effects, you should consider contraceptive implants, injections or IUDs.

 - Dr Felix > How many times can you take the morning after pill?